IshaqIdris/agol-helper/README.md

+# Deprecated as of 4/9/2014
+This repo has been merged with another python repo and no longer will be updated.
+Please visit [ArcREST](https://github.com/esri/ArcREST/) for the latest version.

 # AGOL Tools

 A set of python tools to assist working with AGOL feature services and AGOL.
 A series of scripts are provided to demonstrate how to use this library.